 While our experts have picked their best budget options it's good to know what to look out for yourself.
 One thing to keep in mind when looking at the budget mountain bikes is that there will always be compromises somewhere.
 If a bike has a great drivetrain, it might have lower-end suspension in order to keep the price down or vice versa.
-And while most components work pretty well these days, we'd definitely recommend you click on our guide to what you need to know when buying a budget mountain bike.
+And while most components work pretty well these days, we'd definitely recommend you read on our guide to what you need to know when buying a budget mountain bike which you'll find at the bottom of this article.

 Best budget mountain bikes